nswagg/nswagg/README.md

 - 👋 Hi, I’m @nswagg

-- I’m interested in smart systems and Human-Machine Interactions and Interfacing: How humans and computers bridge the gap to create positive in everything from website navigation to medical equipment, and smartphone apps; every application has a different "interaction pattern"
+- I’m fascinated by virtual reality systems, computer vision, and human-computer interfacing (HCI or BCI as it is commonly known).
+But not like, putting computers inside of people.
+I think that's kinda strange.

-- 🌱 I’m currently working on my undergraduate in the College of Innovation at University of Colorado Colorado Springs studying Computer Science and beginning to delve in to Data Analysis and Software Engineering (DASE)
+- 🌱 I’m currently working on my undergraduate in the College of Innovation at University of Colorado Colorado Springs studying Computer Science and beginning to delve into Software Engineering.

 - 📫 Visit nswagg.com for more information and contact.